MicrosoftDocs/well-architected/well-architected/saas/identity-access.md

 ---
-title: Identity and access management for SaaS workloads on Azure
+title: Identity and Access Management for SaaS Workloads on Azure
-description: Learn about the design considerations for application identity, though both types are likely to be present in your SaaS workload environment.
+description: Learn about the design considerations for identity and access management in your SaaS worload environment.
 author: landonpierce
 ms.author: landonpierce
 ms.date: 11/01/2024